Hiking Shoes vs Boots: Pros and Cons and Which You Should Choose

 Whenever I’m out with other hikers, it doesn’t take long for the hiking shoes vs boots conversation to begin.
 Why?
 Because when you’re hiking, what you wear on your feet, determines whether you have a comfortable hike or a painful one.

-Before my first ever hike, my insisted that everyone should wear a pair of hiking boots.
-I assumed that every hiker wore hiking boots, just as every rode a bicycle.
+Before my first ever hike, my scout leader insisted that everyone should wear a pair of hiking boots.
+I assumed that every hiker wore hiking boots, just as every cyclist rode a bicycle.
 But it turns out that hiking shoes are a suitable piece of outdoor apparel to put on your feet too.

 Most distance hikers I’ve met do indeed wear hiking boots, and while guiding hiking tours I always recommended hiking boots to my groups.
 This was because a lot of our trails included rocky terrain with steep climbs and tricky descents.
 The kind of terrain that most of my groups were not used to.